GCERC/site/pages/policies.md

 ## Accessibility statement

-We design our web pages to meet or exceed the Section 508 standards, which are the technical requirements that ensure we’re complying with [federal Section 508 law](https://www.regulations.gov/accessibility).
-We also conform to the [World Wide Web Consortium (W3C)](https://www.w3.org/) and their industry standard [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/).
+We design our web pages to meet or exceed the Section 508 standards, which are the technical requirements that ensure we’re complying with <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.regulations.gov/accessibility">federal Section 508 law</a>.
+We also conform to the <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.w3.org/">World Wide Web Consortium (W3C)</a> and their industry standard <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://www.w3.org/TR/WCAG21/">Web Content Accessibility Guidelines (WCAG) 2.1</a>.
 We meet Level AA standards, which means our content is accessible to most people in most circumstances.
 We continually modify our websites to ensure the information, features and content are accessible to persons with disabilities.

 ### Available complaint process